VictorSquidWei/Vision-Transformer-Implementation-for-Skincare-Product-Recommendations/README.md

     ```bash
     pyinstaller --onefile --windowed glowbot.py
 4. Once the build process is complete, find the executable in the dist directory.
 5. Run the executable directly by double-clicking on it in the dist directory.
-Ensure model_full.pth is in the same directory as the executable for it to function correctly.
+Ensure full_model.pth is in the same directory as the executable for it to function correctly.

 ## Notes
 - The application has been tested on Windows 10 and macOS, but should be compatible with any operating system that supports Python and the required libraries.